-- Agency Goal: Promote independence, choice, productivity, self determination, employment, and community integration of persons with developmental and other disabilities through advocacy, capacity building and systems change activities. - Agency Goal: Provide education/ leadership training opportunities to ensure that people with DD and their families are included in the policy decisions related to the services and supports that affect quality of life and full community participation.
+- Agency Goal: Promote independence, choice, productivity, self determination, employment, and community integration of persons with developmental and other disabilities through advocacy, capacity building and systems change activities. - Agency Goal: Provide education/leadership training opportunities to ensure that people with DD and their families are included in the policy decisions related to the services and supports that affect quality of life and full community participation.

-- o Implement and refine, as appropriate, the Partners in Policymaking Program. - O Develop, distribute and analyze post-graduation survey. - Create realistic opportunities for advocacy and leadership program participants to interact directly with policymakers and learn and practice the skills necessary for effective interaction and influence. - Provide ongoing information to and encourage individuals who have participated in the Partners in Policymaking program to participate in public policy/legislative process by using the skills learned. - As resources permit, provide opportunities for post training development of leadership, advocacy skills, personal growth, and networking. - o Systemically track and publicize achievements of Partners participants.
+- o Implement and refine, as appropriate, the Partners in Policymaking program and Youth Leadership Forum. - Create realistic opportunities for advocacy and leadership program participants to interact directly with policymakers and learn and practice the skills necessary for effective interaction and influence. - Provide ongoing information to and encourage individuals who have participated in the Partners in Policymaking and the Youth Leadership Forum to participate in public policy/legislative process by using the skills learned.program to participate in public policy/legislative process by using the skills learned. - As resources permit, provide opportunities for post training development of leadership, advocacy skills, personal growth, and networking. - Track and publicize achievements of Partners and YLF Delegates.